DENNIS C. HENRY, Ph.D.

 Consultant Profile

-Dennis C. Henry, Ph.D., is an independent consultant providing scientific and technical services to manufacturing and service industries, railroads, utilities, government agencies, private institutions, and individuals.
+Dennis C. Henry, Ph.D., is an independent consultant providing scientific and technical services to manufacturing and service industries, railroads, utilities, government agencies, private institutions and individuals.
 The practice was established in 1980 and has been operated continuously since that time.
+He is a Life Senior Member of IEEE and the EMC Society of IEEE.

 Dr. Dennis C. Henry is Emeritus Professor of Physics at Gustavus Adolphus College, having retired in 2009 after 30 years of service, with 14 as Department Chairman.
 He received the Ph.D. in physics from the University of Iowa in 1978.
 His dissertation topic was "A Magnetic Susceptibility Study of the Alloy System SmPxS1-x".
 He holds the M.S. in physics from Purdue University and the A.B. in physics from Wabash College.

-His research with students and in industry has focused on magnetic shielding in pipes, electromagnetic interference, soft magnetic materials, railroad control systems and numerous proprietary technologies.
+His research with students and in industry has focused on magnetic shielding in pipes, electromagnetic interference, soft magnetic materials, railroad control systems and numerous proprietary technologies and inventions.

 Consulting Approach

 Dr. Henry welcomes inquiries regarding possible consulting services.
 Initial communication to determine the nature and scope of the services required and cost estimates are provided on a no-fee basis.
-This is followed by a contract proposal, supplemented as needed by client non-disclosure agreements and waivers.
-Upon acceptance, such contracts become the working agreements.
-Referrals to and from other established consultants is routine.
-Client references, non-proprietary project descriptions, and copies of publications and presentations are available upon request and via http://physics.gac.edu/~dchenry/.
+This is followed by a contract proposal or retainer for services, supplemented as needed by client non-disclosure agreements and waivers.
+Upon acceptance, such retainer agreements or contracts become the basis for providing services.
+Referrals to and from other established consultants, such as Kimmel Gerke Associates, Ltd. (http://www.emiguru.com/) are routine.
+Client references, non-proprietary project descriptions, and copies of publications and presentations are available upon request to Dr. Henry, with several available at http://physics.gac.edu/~dchenry/.
+Vitae

 Consulting services may be provided by e-mail, telephone or in writing from our office, or in person on client property.
-We do not provide test and measurement services as such, but do retain access to some specialized equipment for trouble-shooting.
-We maintain an extensive professional library and secure computer network with high-speed internet connection.
+We do not provide test and measurement services as such, but do retain access to some specialized equipment for trouble-shooting and limited low-frequency magnetic field measurements.
+We maintain an extensive professional library and secure computer network with wired high-speed internet connection.

 Examples of Consulting Services

-● Analysis and mitigation of real or potential malfunctions of equipment and systems due to emissions of and susceptibility to electromagnetic fields and waves
+● Analysis and mitigation of real or potential malfunctions of equipment and systems due to emissions of and susceptibility to electromagnetic fields, waves and various noise sources

 ● Evaluation of proposed or existing devices employing electrical or magnetic technologies and materials